GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

     Never Using "extension" as a variable name
     Never Using "namespace" as a variable name
-    Never Using "end" as a variable name, prefere "atend" Method definitions ended with "End"
+    Never Using "end" as a variable name, prefere "atend" Never Using "Pointer" for naming a method, class, a variable, a value or a namespace Method definitions ended with "End"
     Function definitions ended with "End"
     Class definitions ended with "End"